Grad student profile: Maria Soto, PhD in Biology

 PhD Defence - Department of Oceanography

-The Faculty of Graduate Studies wishes to announce Janelle Hrycik, PhD candidate from the Department of Oceanography, will be defending her thesis entitled "Estimating Particle Dispersal in Aquatic Systems: A Comparison of new and Conventional Technologies" on Friday, November 20th at 2:00pm.
+The Faculty of Graduate Studies wishes to announce Jing Tao, PhD candidate from the Department of Oceanography, will be defending their thesis entitled "Characterization of Estuarine Particle Dynamics using Optical Properties" on Thursday, November 14th, at 2:00 p.m.

 Graduate Student Professional Development: Identifying Personal Strengths: Uncovering How to Work Well with Others and Yourself